 Benefits & Limitations

 One of the major benefits of deferred adjudication is the availability of a non-disclosure.
 House Bill 3582 makes non-disclosures available to those who successfully complete deferred for DWI and BWI.
 However, there are several hurdles that you must clear first.
 One, you must wait 2 years after the discharge from probation.
 Two, your DWI or BWI must not have resulted in an accident involving another person, including a one-car accident involving a passenger.
 Three, the court that order deferred must not have made a finding that it is not in the best interest of justice for you to receive an automatic order of non-disclosure.
 Four, persons with previous criminal history, other than class C traffic tickets, are not eligible.

 One important note: the non-disclosed DWI can still be used for enhancement purposes on future DWI convictions.

 The changes made by House Bill 3582 apply to offenses committed on or after the effective date, September 1, 2019.
 Therefore, deferred adjudication is not available for offenses committed before the effective date.

-If you have been arrested for DWI, or you’d like information on sealing your record for DWI, contact the attorneys at Hardy Law Group for a free consultation.
+If you have been arrested for DWI, or you’d like information on sealing your record for DWI, contact the Family law attorney at Hardy Law Group for a free consultation.